 Is either of your parents a dislocated worker?

-This is question 83 on the paper Free Application for Federal Student Aid (FAFSA®) form.
+This is question 84 on the paper FAFSA.

-A parent might be considered a dislocated worker if he or she
+In general, a person may be considered a dislocated worker if he/she:

 - is receiving unemployment benefits due to being laid off or losing a job and is unlikely to return to a previous occupation;